-If the COBRA Administrator receives a COBRA contribution payment that is not for the full amount due, the COBRA Administrator will determine if the COBRA contribution payment is short by an amount that is significant or not.
-A contribution payment will be considered to be significantly short of the required contribution payment if the shortfall exceeds the lesser of \$50 or 10% of the required COBRA contribution payment.
+If the COBRA Administrator receives a COBRA Contribution payment that is not for the full amount due, the COBRA Administrator will determine if the COBRA Contribution payment is short by an amount that is significant or not.
+A Contribution payment will be considered to be significantly short of the required Contribution payment if the shortfall exceeds the lesser of \$50 or 10% of the required COBRA Contribution payment.

-If there is a significant shortfall then COBRA continuation coverage will end as of the date for which the last full COBRA contribution payment was made.
+If there is a significant shortfall then COBRA continuation coverage will end as of the date for which the last full COBRA Contribution payment was made.

-If there is not a significant shortfall, the COBRA Administrator will notify the Qualified Beneficiary of the deficiency amount and allow a reasonable period of 30 days to pay the shortfall.
+If there is not a significant shortfall, the COBRA Administrator will notify the Qualified Beneficiary of the deficiency amount and allow a reasonable period of thirty (30) days to pay the shortfall.

-- If the shortfall is paid in the 30-day time period, then COBRA continuation coverage will continue for the month in which the shortfall occurred. - If the shortfall is not paid in the 30-day time period, then COBRA continuation coverage will end as of the date for which the last full COBRA contribution payment was made (which may result in a midmonth termination of COBRA coverage).
+- If the shortfall is paid in the thirty (30) day time period, then COBRA continuation coverage will continue for the month in which the shortfall occurred. - If the shortfall is not paid in the thirty (30) day time period, then COBRA continuation coverage will end as of the date for which the last full COBRA Contribution payment was made (which may result in a midmonth termination of COBRA coverage).

-Confirmation of Coverage Before Election or Payment of the Cost of COBRA Continuation Coverage amount required for COBRA Continuation Coverage has not been paid while the grace period is still in effect or you, your Spouse or Dependent Child(ren) are within the COBRA election period but have not yet elected COBRA, COBRA Continuation Coverage will be confirmed, but with notice to the Health Care Provider that the cost of the COBRA Continuation Coverage has not been paid, that no claims will be paid until the amounts due have been received, and that the COBRA Continuation Coverage will terminate effective as of the due date of any unpaid amount if payment of the amount due is not received by the end of the grace period.
+Confirmation of Coverage Before Election or Payment of the Cost of COBRA Continuation Coverage

+If a Health Care Provider requests confirmation of coverage and you, your Spouse or Dependent Child(ren) have elected COBRA Continuation Coverage and the amount required for COBRA Continuation Coverage has not been paid while the grace period is still in effect or you, your Spouse or Dependent Child(ren) are within the COBRA election period but have not yet elected COBRA, COBRA Continuation Coverage will be confirmed, but with notice to the Health Care Provider that the cost of the COBRA Continuation Coverage has not been paid, that no claims will be paid until the amounts due have been received, and that the COBRA Continuation Coverage will terminate effective as of the due date of any unpaid amount if payment of the amount due is not received by the end of the grace period.